When I tried watercolor for the first time after elementary school, I hated them.

 This initiation is testing my patience and I can't decide whether it delights me or frustrates me more.

 Maybe once I'm done with it, I'll conclude that I got what I came for, put my watercolor box away and move on to something else.
-Maybe there will be a day when the paints whisper “you've learned everything we meant to teach you”, and I will never paint another miniature landscape again.
+Maybe there will be a day when the paints whisper “you've learned everything we were meant to teach you”, and I will never paint another miniature landscape again.

 But for now I paint them.